-How To Write an Ineffective Email To a Photographer
+How Not To Write an Email To a Photographer

 When I received the email below, it arrived at my Photography Licensing Request email box.
 Unless you want to license any of my photos for your use, that is absolutely the wrong email box to use.
 Normally will just outright delete messages without giving it a second thought.
 This time though, because it was the second one that came in on the incorrect email.
 For giggles, I decided to research them a little bit.
 Variations on “‘NAME.com’ spam / reviews / scam” etc. Nothing very in-depth, really.
 Bottom line, this is not an effective email.

 To make a long story short, they don’t have a very positive search engine footprint — most of the links I found were fairly negative in nature.
 So, I wrote the reply via email below and then made the initial blog post about into a week long Sponsored Post on Facebook and Instagram for giggles.
 I was feeling feisty.